-Each November I compose and send to relatives and friends a “Thanksgiving Thankful List” for the preceding year.
+Each holiday season I compose and send to relatives and friends a “Thanksgiving Thankful List” for the preceding year.

-My wife Deb and I enjoy our life in red rock southern Utah and have many things for which we are thankful.
-We hope sharing them brings a smile and an acknowledgment that even in tough economic times there are things for which to be grateful.
-Below is the 2013 list.
+My wife, Deb, and I enjoy our life in Utah’s red rock country and have many things for which we are thankful.
+I hope sharing them brings a smile and acknowledgement that even the seldom thought of can be a source of thankfulness.

 This is my 2015 list:

 - Deb and I are in debt to the Roman god of lists—Listus (well, I made that up).
 We are inveterate list makers.
 How can one get through a week without your “to do list?”
 Fairly often people who get to know us remark upon our organizational skills.
 That may be a result of the Listus shrine in our living room.

 - I’m thankful for the idiom that “even the blind squirrel occasionally finds an acorn.”
 This explains my occasional three strikes in a row in bowling, hitting a dozen consecutive 18-foot baseline jump shots, or giving the correct question to a Jeopardy answer in the cooking category.

 - I’m grateful for gourds.
 Deb is very creative in cutting designs in and painting and staining gourds and has won several county fair awards for her work as a gourd artist.
 This hobby keeps her busy while I’m doing Internet research and pounding my keyboard trying to trying to come up with another synonym for “thankful.”

 - I’m pleased physics has clearly demonstrated that atoms and all material things are more than 99.99 percent vacant space.
 Since we are composed of atoms it follows that humans are mostly unoccupied space.
 Being sort of human, this means my head is mostly empty space.
 The next time someone says I have a void between my ears, I will heartily agree—they are simply describing reality.